PJ6501/Emission/README_GitHub.md

 6. runs 30 deterministic Monte Carlo trials using seeds 0–29; and
 7. reports mean paths and 5th–95th percentile simulation intervals.

-The script is deterministic because the random seeds are fixed.

 ### Online-visit projection (`Fig3b.py`)

 The script uses Prophet to decompose the monthly visit series into trend and annual-seasonal components.
 It then applies a staged growth pattern and scenario factors of 1.000, 1.229, and 1.458.
 Thirty seeded simulations are used to construct the reported mean trajectories and percentile intervals.